HexEchoTV/StreamerBot-Commands/Utilities/Welcome-Message/README.md

 # Welcome First-Time Chatter

 ## Description
-Automatically welcomes first-time chatters to your stream!
-Greets each user **ONCE PER DAY** when they chat.
+Automatically welcomes first-time chatters to your stream with **role-based personalized messages**!
+Greets moderators, subscribers, VIPs, and regular viewers with unique messages **ONCE PER DAY** when they chat.
 Resets at midnight UTC, so viewers get a fresh welcome each calendar day.
-Perfect for building a welcoming community atmosphere without overwhelming chat with repeated welcomes.
+Perfect for building a welcoming community atmosphere while recognizing your supporters without overwhelming chat with repeated welcomes.

 ## Trigger
 **Event:** Twitch → Chat → Message